MirzaAbazovic/beer-search/README.md

 Display of results in grid, on click display more details about beer in modal dialog.

-# TODO

 ## Step 6
-Implement paging, sort and filter of the search results on client side.
+Implemented paging, sorting by name and is beer organic.
+Filtering by description.